Our Research

 Mechanisms of protein-metabolite co-regulation in health and disease

-The human genome encodes over 20,000 protein-coding genes, yet over the past two centuries, life science publications have primarily focused on ~6,000 well-studied proteins.
-While some proteins, like p53, have been the subject of over ten thousand papers, a significant portion of the proteome remains understudied, with the functions of many proteins yet to be discovered.
+The human genome encodes over 20,000 protein-coding genes, yet over the past two centuries, life science publications have primarily focused on ~6,000-7,000 well-studied proteins.
+A significant portion of the proteome remains understudied, with the functions of many proteins yet to be discovered.

-We develop mass spectrometry (MS)-based approaches that leverage genetically diverse population models to study co-variations among proteins, metabolites, and metabolic phenotypes.
+Our work centers on developing mass spectrometry (MS)-based approaches, combined with genetic perturbations, to reveal the consequences of these perturbations on proteins, metabolites, and metabolic phenotypes.
 These approaches allow us to understand the roles of orphan and understudied proteins in regulating cellular and systemic metabolism.
-Currently, we are interested in developing technologies to investigate how proteins and protein families regulate metabolites on a proteome-wide scale and in vivo; and how metabolic outputs, in turn, modulate protein function to maintain nutrient and energy homeostasis.
-We aim to mechanistically characterize molecular targets in metabolic disease and cancer, and to develop translational therapeutics.
+Currently, we are interested in developing technologies to investigate how proteins regulate metabolites on a proteome-wide scale and in vivo, and how metabolic cues in turn modulate protein abundance and function to maintain metabolic homeostasis.

 Representative publication: